sjerman/bullbots-vision/README.md

 The program communicates with the robot using First's NetworkTables protocol.

-To run built file:
+To run compiled jar on a Linux server (with OpenCV and Java 7 installed):

 java -Dlog4j.configurationFile=log4j2.xml -Djava.library.path=/usr/local/share/OpenCV/java -jar processImage.jar

-You will also need to eh vision.properties file in your current directory.
+You will also need the vision.properties file and, optionally, the log4j2.xml file in your current directory.
-Assumes a copy of the log4j config as well.